Pizza Ovens | (800) 407-5119 | Info@fornobravo.com

 High Heat Mortar Primer

-A Forno Bravo modular oven, or a brick Pompeii Oven is assembled with a high-heat mortar.
-You have two basic choices: RefMix, a commercially-produced refractory mortar produced for Forno Bravo, or a mortar that you mix at the building site, using locally sourced materials.
-The site-mixed mortar can be made with standard Portland cement, or with refractory cement, called Calcium Aluminate.
+A Forno Bravo modular oven or a DIY brick Pompeii Oven should be assembled with a high-heat mortar.
+You have two basic choices: using the refractory mortar blend with Calcium Aluminate from Forno Bravo, which is included with your Forno Bravo modular oven kit (or can be purchased separately through the online store for DIY builds,) or using a mortar that you mix at the building site, using locally sourced materials.
+The site-mixed mortar can be made with standard Portland cement, or with refractory cement that includes Calcium Aluminate.

-If you don't want to worry about shipping RefMix, or want to save money, you can make your own mortar, using either fireclay and Portland cement or fireclay and Calcium Aluminate.
-Fireclay is a heat resistant clay made up of aluminate and silica.
-When you mix fireclay with Portland cement, sand and lime, you create a product that is more heat resistant than basic mason's mortar (Portland cement with sand and lime).
+If you don’t want to worry about shipping our high-temperature mortar, or want to save money, you can make your own mortar, using either fireclay and Portland cement or fireclay and Calcium Aluminate.
+Fireclay is a heat resistant mortar made up of aluminate and silica.
+When you mix fireclay with Portland cement, sand, and lime, you create a product that is more heat resistant than basic mason’s mortar (Portland cement with sand and lime).

-Measure your ingredients by volume (use a bucket or shovel to measure), and mix only the amount you will us within an hour or so.
+Measure your ingredients by volume (use a bucket or shovel to measure), and mix only the amount you will use within an hour or so.

 • 1 part Portland cement